saheb222/pawn_simulator/README.md

 REPORT
 ```

-* `PLACE` will put the toy pawn on the board in position X,Y and facing NORTH, SOUTH, EAST or WEST and color(White or Black).
+* `PLACE` will put the pawn on the board in position X,Y and facing NORTH, SOUTH, EAST or WEST and color(White or Black).

 * The origin (0,0) can be considered to be the **SOUTH WEST** most corner.